Luís Madero: Miami Marlins

-On November 23, 2020, Madero signed a minor league contract with the Miami Marlins organization that included an invitation to Spring Training.
-He was assigned to the Triple-A Jacksonville Jumbo Shrimp to begin the 2021 season.
+On November 23, 2020, Madero signed a minor league contract with the Miami Marlins organization that included an invitation to spring training.
+He was assigned to the Triple–A Jacksonville Jumbo Shrimp to begin the 2021 season.

-On May 9, 2021, Madero was selected to the 40-man roster and promoted to the major leagues for the first time.
+On May 9, 2021, Madero was selected to the 40–man roster and promoted to the major leagues for the first time.
 He made his MLB debut the next day against the Arizona Diamondbacks, pitching two scoreless innings of relief.
 In the game he notched his first major league strikeout, punching out Diamondbacks pitcher Luke Weaver.
 After allowing five earned runs in three innings of work, Madero was designated for assignment on May 12.
 He was outrighted to Triple-A Jacksonville on May 15.
 On June 14, Madero was re-selected to the active roster.
 He was designated for assignment two days later without making an appearance.
 He was outrighted to Jacksonville on June 18.
 On July 20, Madero was selected to the active roster for a third time.
 On July 27, Madero was designated for assignment by the Marlins for a third time, with a scoreless innings of work against the San Diego Padres being his only appearance between designations.
 On August 17, the Marlins selected Madero's contract.
 Two days later, August 19, he was designated for assignment once again by the Marlins.
 On August 23, Madero cleared waivers and once again was assigned to Triple-A Jacksonville.
 Madero was yet again selected to the major league roster on September 22.
 Madero recorded a 9.00 ERA in 6 appearances with 4 strikeouts.
 Madero was designated for assignment again on October 1.
 On October 5, Madero elected free agency.

 Sioux City Explorers

 On April 6, 2022, Madero signed with the Sioux City Explorers of the American Association of Professional Baseball.
+He did not appear in any games for the team during the 2022 season.
+In 2023, Madero appeared in 5 games for Sioux City and registered a 4.05 ERA with 6 strikeouts in 6 2/3 innings pitched.

+Gary SouthShore RailCats

+On July 1, 2023, Madero was claimed off waivers by the Gary SouthShore RailCats of the American Association of Professional Baseball.
+He did not make an appearance for the RailCats before he was released by the team on August 15.